 - Spring Admission: Full consideration will be given to applicants who have submitted all documents by August 1.
 Applications received before September 1 will be considered only on a space-available basis.

 - Summer admission is not offered by this department.

 - IDP+ Accelerated BS/Master’s applicants should submit all materials by July 15 for admission during the Fall semester, and by November 15 for admission during the Spring semester.

-Note: We notify applicants by email when the web applications are received and inform them at that time if items are missing.
+Note: Graduate Admissions will notify applicants by email when the web applications are received and inform them at that time if items are missing.
 Applicants are encouraged to mail documents using companies with online tracking systems to verify receipt of documents.